 A simple QR code image can store up to 7089 digits or 4296 characters (including punctuation and special characters), being more than capable of encoding valuable information such as website URLs and contact information such as names and addresses.

-When it comes to designing the QR codes, it is important to note that the more data that you choose to add, the bigger the QR code produced and its structure becomes more complex.
+When it comes to designing the QR codes, it is important to note that the more data that you choose to add, the bigger the QR code is produced, and its structure becomes more complex.
 If you are looking to create a small and subtle QR code that you can include on a small surface area such as food packaging or clothing labels, aim to keep the data you wish to encode as minimal as possible.

 If a printed QR code becomes damaged or faces wear and tear, the structure may still function as it should since the data keys include duplications.
 This means that up to 30% of the code can be completely damaged without affecting its readability on scanners, reducing the risk of important data becoming unreadable.